Judge warns Trump not to threaten witnesses in 2020 election subversion case | Politics

 Chutkan's decision to permit Trump to share some non-sensitive material went against the objections of prosecutors, who pointed to threatening messages Trump posted last week on social media as evidence that he might try to use details of the confidential evidence to intimidate witnesses.
 The judge ruled that the government had not met its burden to show why all of the evidence should be subject to a "protective order," which safeguards evidence from being shared with the public in order to prevent witness intimidation or tainting a jury pool.

-But Trump's attorneys argued that the scope of the protective order was too broad, and ran afoul of his free speech rights under the First Amendment of the U.S. Constitution.
+But Trump's attorneys said the scope of the protective order was too broad, and ran afoul of his constitutionally-protected free speech rights.
 "This kind of blanket order is extraordinary," Trump's lawyer John Lauro said on Friday.
 "We have to face the fact we are in uncharted waters."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)